Look Under Your Feet for Poetry by the Street

 When you’re walking around Takoma Park, look down at your feet to see poems by local residents imprinted in new sidewalks across the city.

-Three poems have been stamped so far in an interactive public art project organized by the City of Takoma Park’s Arts and Humanities Division.
+Seven poems have been stamped so far in an interactive public art project organized by the City of Takoma Park’s Arts and Humanities Division.
 A contest was held earlier this year where city residents of all ages could enter their original poems.
 A committee of local poets chose 10 adults and 10 children as the winners who each received a $100 prize.
 The poems are being stamped now during new sidewalk construction or sidewalk repairs.

 “It’s exciting to see poetry by local residents in unusual locations,” Arts and Humanities Coordinator Brendan Smith said.
 “Takoma Park is a very walkable city so we wanted to bring some poetry to people where they live.”